Delfino520/Esp8266-WiFi-Bait/README.md

 2).
 Upload the WIFI BAIT firmware to ESP8266
 * Install dirver for your ESP8266 (CH341SER.zip, i have uploaded on Github for you guys to use)
-* You need flash_download_tools_v3.6.5 and WIFI BAIT firmware, which I have attach it here
+* You need flash_download_tools_v3.6.5 and WIFI BAIT firmware, which I have included in the 'Compiled WIFI BAIT' folder
 * Plug in your ESP8266 into your computer with windows system and go to device manager checking serial ports of ESP8266, like
 this: